casouri/collab-mode/EDITOR_REQUEST_FLOWS.md

    - Get doc_id and site_id from RemoteDoc
    - Create Info message with doc_id, sender site_id, and serialized value
    - Send `Msg::InfoFromClient(info)` to remote host
+   - **Remote server processing**:
+     - Receives info containing doc_id, sender site_id, and value
+     - Broadcasts info to all subscribers of the document
+     - Sends `Msg::InfoFromServer(info)` to each subscriber
+     - Skips sending back to original sender
+   - **Other clients receive**:
+     - Receive `Msg::InfoFromServer` notification
+     - Match doc_id to their remote documents
+     - Send InfoReceived notification to their editor
 3. **If file is local**:
-   - Find Doc by PathId
+   - Find document by PathId
-   - Create Info message with doc_id and our site_id
+   - Create Info message with doc_id and site_id
    - Broadcast `Msg::InfoFromServer(info)` to all subscribers
    - Skip sending to ourselves
 4. Return empty response